dgwarlug47/PDF-Viewer/README.md

 Android app that enables the user to draw on top of a pdf document.

+(Observation, the folders a1, a2, a3 were deleted because they were from other projects). a4 folder contains the whole PDF-Viewer

 Main features include:

 1) taking notes